SamuelCochrane/samuelcochrane.github.io/_posts/2019-03-12-log-flow-automation.md

 ![Annotation 2019-03-13 162531](../assets/images/Annotation%202019-03-13%20162531_1kj7edk5d.png)

 Wowee, we did it!
 Give yourself a solid pat on the back for saving literally ***minutes*** of time.
 What's that?
 That doesn't seem like very much?
 But remember, this is minutes saved ***on every single ticket for the rest of time***.
-That adds up to, like, a lot of minutes.
+That adds up to whole heck of a lot of minutes.

 ![C25RYO3UoAAloyK](../assets/images/C25RYO3UoAAloyK.jpg)

+That's it for today.
+If your brain is humming with ideas on more things we could add here to automate *even more things*, then I've done my job.
 ---